zachphilip/zachphilip.github.io/index.md

+Merry Christmas!
+We have reason to say that it's all going to be okay.

 ## I'm a junior philosophy major at Wheaton College (IL).

-I'm using this page, first, as a sort of barebones blog, and, second, to keep papers that I've wrote organized.
+I'm using this page, first, as a sort of barebones blog, and, second, to keep papers that I've written organized.
 (Functionally, it's just a bunch of links to Google Docs.)

+If you'd like to get in touch, feel free to email me at zach.philip@my.wheaton.edu

 **Non-Academic Writing**